 1 tablespoon Fresh Lemon Juice (+ more to taste)

 Combine all ingredients, cranberries through cornstarch, in a large pot.
 Bring to boil.
-Reduce heat to medium-low and simmer until reduced to desired consistency.
-Mash down apples and cranberries periodically.
+Reduce heat to medium-low and simmer until reduced to desired consistency, where apples and cranberries are mostly broken down.
+Mash down apples and cranberries periodically during simmering.
 For me, this takes about an hour.

 Add lemon juice and additional maple syrup, to taste.
 I didn’t need any more lemon juice and added an additional tablespoon of syrup (5 tablespoons total).
 You could add up to 1/4 cup more (1/2 cup total, if you want it super sweet).
 Note that the sauce gets sweeter and more flavorful when it chills.

-*For company, I would suggest peeling the apples.
-For day-to-day use, I don’t bother peeling.
+*For company, I would suggest maybe peeling the apples.
+For day-to-day use, don’t bother peeling.
+I never peel them though, sorry company.

 **I used all organic ingredients for this.
 The cornstarch was a non-GMO variety.